Combi Steam Ovens – the best of both worlds

 “Combi” is short for combination, as these ovens combine electric fan assisted (convection) and steam cooking.
 What are the advantages of the two?
 There are numerous advantages, actually, coming from each feature.
 Convection ovens cook faster than traditional ovens, which means faster food preparation (and lower energy use).
 They also tend to keep moisture in better than traditional ovens and cook more evenly.
 Steam ovens keep more nutrients in your food, keep its colour better, and eliminate the need for oil.
 Steaming also prevents cross-flavouring, so you can cook a salmon and a chocolate torte at the same time without getting a fishy dessert.

-Combi steam ovens therefore bring together the benefits of steam ovens and traditional electric fan assisted ovens and whilst steam ovens are limited by the temperature of the cooking cavity – limiting their use for roasting and other high temperature cooking programmes – combi steam ovens allow cooking at high temperatures and combine this with the merits of steam cooking.
+Combi steam ovens therefore bring together the benefits of steam ovens and traditional electric fan assisted ovens.
+Whilst steam ovens are limited by the temperature of the cooking cavity – limiting their use for roasting and other high temperature cooking programmes – combi steam ovens allow cooking at high temperatures and combine this with the merits of steam cooking.

 In other words, combi steam ovens enable chefs to cook food with high heat and moisture control efficiency.
 At 100% relative humidity, you will be able to cook with high heat without burning or excessively drying out food products.
 The true benefit of a combi oven is it controls the humidity inside its chamber, maintaining exactly the desired atmosphere, reducing shrinkage and weight loss while also improving cook times and results.

 So How Do Combi Steam Ovens Work?

 Simply put it is a combination of dry electric heat countered by humidity introduced into the cooking cavity to create a hot humid cavity for better cooking results.